Surjectivity of the Cannon--Thurston map in metric (graph) bundles: Exponential growth of graphs

+It is very well possible that $\Gamma$ has exponential growth witnessed by a pair $(a,b)$ as well as by a pair $(a',b')$ where $a'>a$ and $b'>b$.
+Thus witnessing pair gives only a blower bound of the exponential growth.

 \begin{example} Suppose $T_i$ denotes the (simplicial) metric $m$-valent tree where $m\in\N$ (i.e., the valence at each vertex is exactly $m$).
-One can easily check that $T_3$ has exponential growth with parameters $(3/2,2)$.
+One can easily check that $T_3$ has exponential growth witnessed by a pair $(3/2,2)$.
 That is, the number of vertices in a ball of radius $n\in\N$ in $T_3$ is at least $\frac{3}{2}2^n$. \end{example}

 \begin{lemma} Let $a>0,~b>1,~k\ge1$ and $D\ge2$.
-Then we have constants $a_{\ref{lem-qi implies exponential growth}}=a_{\ref{lem-qi implies exponential growth}}(a,b,k,D)>0$ and $b_{\ref{lem-qi implies exponential growth}}=b_{\ref{lem-qi implies exponential growth}}(k,b)=b^{1/k}>1$ such that the following holds.
+Then we have constants $a_{\ref{lem-qi implies exponential growth}}=a_{\ref{lem-qi implies exponential growth}}(a,b,k,D)>0$ and $b_{\ref{lem-qi implies exponential growth}}=b_{\ref{lem-qi implies exponential growth}}(k,b)=b^{\frac{1}{k+2}}>1$ such that the following holds.